 Apps That Can't Rotate

 While many apps can rotate to either portrait (straight up and down) or landscape (sideways) mode, not all of them can.
 The home screen on the iPhone and iPod touch can't rotate (though it can on the iPad) and some apps are designed to only work in one orientation.
-If you turn your device and the screen doesn't rotate, check to see whether the screen orientation lock is present in the top corner.
+If you turn your device and the screen doesn't reorient, check to see whether the orientation lock is present in the top corner.
 If it's not, the app is probably designed not to rotate.

 iPad Screen Rotation Lock

 While the iPad runs the same operating system--the iOS--as the iPhone and iPod touch, its screen rotation works a little differently.
 For one, its home screen can reorient.
 For another, the setting is controlled a bit differently.